Visiting Japan

 Recent Notifications

-Border enforcement measures to prevent the spread of novel coronavirus (COVID-19) NEW
+- Border enforcement measures to prevent the spread of novel coronavirus (COVID-19) (May 9, 2023)

 Changes to the Basic Resident Registration Law in Japan